 An HBO limited series is very high quality.
 Why can our 10-episode shows not be the same?
-A 300 episode series (most of our major programs exceed 300 episodes) is not better than a 10 episode series.
+A 300 episode series (most of our major programs exceed 200 or even 300 episodes) is not better than a 10 episode series.
 They are just catering to different audiences but we must never compromise on our quality.
 Both are very good but different.

 As we grew the subscription side managing subscriptions was a nightmare.
 It was all manual at first.
 A client would subscribe and we would receive an email notice.
 While the client waited for me to wake up to manually grant them access, they had to wait.
 I had to grant them access and then email them.

 If their billing failed, I had to manually remove their access, then set it back when the charge went through.
 Automating that system was one of my primary goals and we did it.
 It changed the business.

 I brought lots of discipline to the finances.
 I really felt we were overpaying our suppliers.
 In one example we ended up paying $20,000 for some bad editing work that, with the change of suppliers, now costs us $500 to do for much higher quality with a nicer team.

 We were overpaying our production crews, design teams and engineers.
 I was shocked to learn we were booking flights/hotels on short notice and not using special promotions.
 Production crews were flying in support staff for training.
 Meals were being ordered for the crew inside hotels, at a huge mark-up and we were hosting expensive dinners for the crew.
 I could not believe the bills.
 And to sum up, lots of the work was not good.